perryjrandall/arsenalsuite/cpp/lib/sip/sphinx/c_api.rst

         the second argument is ``ReleaseGuard`` then the structure is being deallocated and any dynamic resources used by the access function should be released.
-If there is no access function then the :cmember:`sipSimpleWrapper.data` is used as the address of the C/C++ instance.
+If there is no access function then the :c:member:`sipSimpleWrapper.data` is used as the address of the C/C++ instance.
 Typically a custom meta-type is used to set an access method after the Python object has been created.

-    .. cmember:: PyObject *user
+    .. c:member:: PyObject *user

         This can be used for any purpose by handwritten code and will automatically be garbage collected at the appropriate time.

-.. cvar:: PyTypeObject *sipSimpleWrapper_Type
+.. c:var:: PyTypeObject *sipSimpleWrapper_Type

-    This is the type of a :ctype:`sipSimpleWrapper` structure and is the C implementation of :class:`sip.simplewrapper`.
-It may be safely cast to :ctype:`sipWrapperType`.
+    This is the type of a :c:type:`sipSimpleWrapper` structure and is the C implementation of :class:`sip.simplewrapper`.
+It may be safely cast to :c:type:`sipWrapperType`.

-.. ctype:: sipStringTypeClassMap
+.. c:type:: sipStringTypeClassMap

     .. deprecated:: 4.8

-    This C structure is used with :cfunc:`sipMapStringToClass()` to define a mapping between ``'\0'`` terminated string based RTTI and :ref:`ref-type-objects`.
+    This C structure is used with :c:func:`sipMapStringToClass()` to define a mapping between ``'\0'`` terminated string based RTTI and :ref:`ref-type-objects`.
 The structure elements are as follows.

-    .. cmember:: char *typeString
+    .. c:member:: char *typeString

         The ``'\0'`` terminated string RTTI.

-    .. cmember:: sipWrapperType **pyType.
+    .. c:member:: sipWrapperType **pyType.

         A pointer to the corresponding generated type object.

-.. cfunction:: void sipTransferBack(PyObject *obj)
+.. c:function:: void sipTransferBack(PyObject *obj)

     This transfers ownership of a Python wrapped instance to Python (see :ref:`ref-object-ownership`).